University status and response to COVID-19

-We have worked to identify a number of ways the University and Colleges can operate during the current pandemic.
-These are intended to allow the collegiate University to remain operating as much as possible, whilst keeping our staff and students safe.
+The University remains committed to furthering its mission of teaching and research throughout the COVID-19 pandemic.
+We have worked to identify a number of ways the University and colleges can operate as fully as possible while keeping our staff and students safe.

 |4||Physical closure of the majority of University and College buildings.
 Parks and open spaces open to the public.
 Departments physically closed.
 Staff work remotely where possible.
 Only core support functions continue|

 |3||No public access to the University (including museums), except the Botanic Gardens and Arboretum.
 On-site activity permitted where it cannot be undertaken remotely.
 On-site research is allowed and encouraged where it cannot be carried out remotely – and enabled by the availability of COVID-secure environment.
 Teaching and assessment should take place remotely for the majority of taught students.
 In-person teaching will be permitted from the start of term for those courses/subjects explicitly exempted by Government and in cases where the requirements of Professional, Statutory or Regulatory body accreditation demand it.
 Libraries will prioritise remote and zero-contact digital services.|